We have a variety of programs and volunteer opportunities available. Contact us to learn how you can help!

 Lake Wales Care Center is proud to offer a 4-class series on Life Skills to help individuals to meet the challenges of everyday life.

-The mission of Life Skills classes is to help individuals develop confidence and take responsibility for their own health, and financial and physical well-being.
+The mission of Life Skills classes is to help individuals develop confidence, and to take responsibility for their own health and overall well-being.
 Life Skills emphasizes defining healthy relationships, financial planning, employability and developing a healthy lifestyle.